Information on geology 400-level courses can be found here:

 - Course outline

-400-Level-Handbook-2019.pdf (latest handbook indicative of content next time the paper is taught)
+400-Level-Handbook-2019.pdf (handbook indicative of content next time the paper is taught)

 - Graduate Attributes Emphasised